COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **Feature:** Filter tasks by period (**Priority**: **Should Have**)

-**User story:** As a staff member, I would like to filter tasks by period (e.g day, week, month, year) in order to know which tasks are due within a specific timeframe.
+_As a staff member, I would like to filter tasks by period (e.g day, week, month, year) in order to know which tasks are due within a specific timeframe.
+_

  **Scenario 1:** View tasks due today/this week/this month/this year